linuxplayground/z180-nouveau/z180/README.md

 # Z88DK

+## References to Nabu etc.

+As you read through this code, you will find various references to Nabu, nabu-lib and other seemingly out of place things.
+That's because the Tetris game included in this repository was originaly made for the Nabu PC.
+It was then ported to the Z80 Retro! and now to the Z180 Nouveau.
+Just ignore it.
+It's laziness on my part not wanting to change everything.

+## Z88DK

 You must have a working version of Z88DK either placed or simlinked in this folder.

 The version of Z88DK required is: